miichikatsu/notes/python/reference/iterator.md

 2. `__next__()`
 - Takes no arguments.
-- Returns the next item and raises `StopIteration` when no items remain.
+- Returns the next item.
+When no items remain, raises the `StopIteration` exception.

 An <u>*iterable*</u> is an object implementing method `__iter__()` which takes no arguments and returns an iterator.